MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 **General**

 - **Allow self-service set up** should remain set to **Yes**.
 If set to no, your users won't be able to register a passkey through MySecurityInfo, even if enabled by Authentication Methods policy.
-- **Enforce attestation** setting to **Yes** requires the passkey metadata to be published and verified with the FIDO Alliance Metadata Service, and also pass Microsoft's additional set of validation testing.
+- **Enforce attestation** Should be set to **No** for preview.
+If set to **Yes**, the passkey metadata needs to be published and verified with the FIDO Alliance Metadata Service, and also pass Microsoft's additional set of validation testing.
 For more information, see [What is a Microsoft-compatible security key?](concept-authentication-passwordless.md#fido2-security-key-providers).
+Attestation support is planned for General Availability.

 **Key Restriction Policy**